Sukuk: History

 Answering a need to provide short and medium term instruments so that balance sheets of Islamic financial institutions could be more liquid, the Fiqh academy of the OIC (Organization of Islamic Countries) legitimized the use of sukuk in February 1988.

-In 1990 one of the first contemporary sukuk—worth RM125 million—were issued by Malaysia Shell MDS Sdn Bhd, on the basis of bai' bithaman ajil.
-There were no other sukuk issued until 2000 when the market began to take off.
+In 1990 one of the first contemporary sukuk—worth RM125 million—was issued by Malaysia Shell MDS Sdn Bhd, on the basis of bai' bithaman ajil.
+The next major sukuk issuances were by Kuala Lumpur International Airport for RM2.2 billion each in 1996 and 1997.
 In 2000, the government of Sudan issued domestic sovereign short-term sukuk worth 77 million Sudanese pounds on the basis of musharaka.
-In 2001, the sukuk market went international with the issuance of the first US-dollar-denominated ijara sukuk, worth $100 million by the Central Bank of Bahrain.
+In 2001, the sukuk market went international with the issuance of the first US-dollar-denominated ijara sukuk, worth $100 million, by the Central Bank of Bahrain.
 Since then many sovereign and corporate sukuk issues have been offered in various jurisdictions.

-To standardize the growing market, the AAOIF issued "Shari’ah Standard No.17" on 'Investment Sukuk' in May 2003.
+To standardize the growing market, the AAOIF issued "Shari’ah Standard No.17" on "Investment Sukuk" in May 2003.
 It became effective starting 1 January 2004.

+In 2025, the AAOIF proposed changes to its Shariah Standard 62 that could significantly reshape the global sukuk market, which has grown to over $1 trillion.
+The new framework advocates a shift from commonly used "asset-based" sukuk structures, where investors have beneficial interests but not legal ownership, to "asset-backed" models requiring full legal transfer of underlying assets.
+While intended to enhance Shariah compliance by distancing sukuk from conventional debt instruments, the proposed changes raise concerns about legal feasibility, investor appetite, and market fragmentation.
+Critics warn that inconsistent implementation across jurisdictions could introduce legal uncertainty, reduce liquidity, and deter institutional investors reliant on credit ratings.
+AAOIFI is expected to finalize the standard in 2025 after reviewing industry feedback.

 Industry

 As of early 2017, there were US$328 billion worth of sukuk outstanding worldwide.
-As of the end of 2016, there were about 146 US Dollar-denominated, Islamic fixed income securities issued in the global markets, that were investment-grade, and had a duration of at least one year.
+As of the end of 2016, there were about 146 US dollar-denominated, Islamic fixed income securities issued in the global markets, that were investment-grade, and had a duration of at least one year.
 These securities—which make up the Citi Sukuk Index—had an average maturity of 4.54 years, and most were issued by governments.
-The top four issuers by market weight—making up over 40% of the market—were: ISLAMIC DEVELOPMENT BANK, PERUSAHAAN PENERBIT SBSN INDOIII, SAUDI ELECTRICITY CO, SOQ SUKUK A QSC.
+The top four issuers by market weight—making up over 40% of the market—were: ISLAMIC DEVELOPMENT BANK, PERUSAHAAN PENERBIT SBSN INDOIII, SAUDI ELECTRICITY CO, and SOQ SUKUK A QSC.
 About 3/4 of the sukuk market is domestic, not international.
 Most sukuk are not investment grade however, and as of 2015, there were 2,354 sukuk issues in total, including local currency denominated, non-global market sukuk, according to Thomson Reuters & Dinar Standard.
 According to the Malaysian International Islamic Financial Centre, as of 2013 the biggest issuers of sukuk were governments (65.6%), and the second largest were power and utility companies (13.6%).